 Stepping out of the alleyway, the Courier turned and fired at another shooter, a batarian, in several three-round bursts.
 The batarian's shields had been taken out, as seen with a blue blur surrounding him.

 He slid behind a crate, next to the asari and the hooded man.
-As he did so, he heard something breaking like glass.
+As he did so, something broke like glass.
 His shields gave out, he realized.
 A sharp sting went through his right arm like someone swiped a knife at him, and it bled.
 The wound on his arm sealed on its own accord.
 Under most circumstances, the injury would be severe enough to be treated.
-But the Monocyte Breeder implant from Dr. Usanagi he bought years ago covered that, which sped up his healing process.
-12,000 bottlecaps well spent, he told himself.
+But the Monocyte Breeder implant from Dr. Usanagi he bought years ago covered that, speeding up his healing process.

 The two strangers stared at him, wondering why he showed up out of nowhere.
 While the asari seemed to be astonished by his regenerative abilities, he had other priorities to focus on, such as not dying.